(Wills, Powers of Attorney, Living Wills, and Trusts)

 Do you need a Health Care Power of Attorney and Living Will?

 A Health Care Power of Attorney allows you to name an agent (usually a family member or friend) to make medical decisions if you become unable to make them yourself.
-A Living Will instructs physicians to avoid life-sustaining treatment when a patient is permanently unconscious or in a terminal condition.
+A Living Will instructs physicians to avoid life-sustaining treatment when a patient is permanently unconscious or in a terminal condition without a reasonable chance of recovery.
 (See more information about health care powers of attorney / living wills)

 Do you need a trust?

 A trust can be a very useful tool to avoid probate administration, spread out distributions to beneficiaries over time, and handle real estate in multiple states.
 For some people, however, a combination of beneficiary designations and a simple Will can efficiently and effectively achieve their estate planning objectives without the need for a trust.
-(See Is a Living Trust Right for You?)
+(See Do You Need a Living Trust?)

 How often should your legal documents (Will, Power of Attorney, Living Will/Health Care Power of Attorney) be updated?